Keep your regular appointments with your doctor. This is so your doctor can check on your progress.

 - If you buy any medicines, check with a pharmacist that they are suitable for you to take.
 This is because a number of medicines which can be bought from pharmacies and other retail outlets can increase the risk of side-effects from trazodone.
 These include antihistamine medicines, and St John's wort.

-- If you have diabetes you may need to check your blood glucose more frequently.
+- If you have diabetes you may need to check your blood sugar (glucose) more frequently.
 This is because trazodone may affect the levels of sugar in your blood.
 Your doctor will advise you about this.

-- If you are having any medical treatment, tell the person carrying out the treatment that you are taking this medicine.
+- If you are having any medical or dental treatment, tell the person carrying out the treatment that you are taking this medicine.

 Can trazodone cause problems?